goabstract/Marketing-for-Engineers/README.md

 * [Case study when auto-DMs actually were working](http://niknitro.com/auto-dm-not-auto-dm/) by Nik Nitro.
 Welcome auto-DMs should be used only when it provides tangible value to a new follower.
 Nik shows his example.
 * [Be aware of Twitter tweet & DM limit](https://support.twitter.com/articles/15364).

 One more option to consider is Twitter Adds.
+My experience with Twitter adds was not so positive... especially when I set up the first campaing.
+So be ready to

 📌 And these tools help you maximize your Twitter presence, from timing to sharing to the analysis:
 * [Buffer](https://buffer.com/) and [Hootsuite](https://hootsuite.com/) for scheduling (were mentioned already).